pentandra/lifepreserver/content/blog/designing-for-open-access/index.markdown

-'\[N\]ever before has science become so alienated from the common man, and he, in turn, so suspicious of science,' said Erwin Chargaff, the biochemist who discovered <a href="https://en.wikipedia.org/wiki/Chargaff%27s_rules" class="external">two rules</a> that helped lead to the discovery of the double helix structure of <abbr title="Deoxyribonucleic acid">DNA</abbr>.
+'\[N\]ever before has science become so alienated from the common man, and he, in turn, so suspicious of science,' said Erwin Chargaff, the biochemist who discovered <a href="https://en.wikipedia.org/wiki/Chargaff%27s_rules"
+>two rules</a> that helped lead to the discovery of the double helix structure of <abbr title="Deoxyribonucleic acid">DNA</abbr>.

 #### The Rise of the Professional Researcher